Peru has been cultivating potatoes for more than 6,000 years in the high Andean slopes near Lake Titicaca.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-A walk through the public markets reveals a startling number of sizes, shapes and colors — including the famous Peruvian blue potatoes with their purplish-blue skin and flesh.
+A stroll through the public markets reveals a startling number of sizes, shapes and colors — including the famous Peruvian blue potatoes with their purplish-blue skin and flesh.

-It’s fun to use these blue potatoes, but if your market doesn’t carry them or if you prefer other potatoes, you can always use a small red or white potato.
+It’s fun to use these blue potatoes, but if your market doesn’t carry them or if you prefer other potatoes, you can always use small red or white potatoes.

 1 red bell pepper, seeded and diced